tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/frames-in-environment.rst

 In any state propagation tool, the careful use of reference frames is essential: small mistakes in definitions and conventions are a notorious source of errors in simulations.
 The environment and state propagation framework in Tudat handles all the relevant state translations/rotations/transformations.
-On this page, we describe various manners in which reference frames are used in the environment Tudat, in particular in the :class:`~tudatpy.numerical_simulation.environment.Body` objects (which constitute the environment).
+On this page, we describe various manners in which reference frames are used in the environment Tudat, in particular in the :class:`~tudatpy.dynamics.environment.Body` objects (which constitute the environment).
 In addition, we highlight what the differences are when extracting a state from different places in Tudat.
 This page is limited mainly in the manner that Tudat *automatically* deals with various different frames.
 A comprehensive list of all available frames that are available to the user can be found :ref:`here <manual_state_definitions>`.